 - Simplicity: The drag-and-drop editor makes designing your site a breeze.
 Need to move a button?
 Just click and drag.
 It’s that easy.
 Perfect for someone who wants quick results without the hassle.

 - Built-In Tools: Zyro comes with a host of features right out of the box.
-You’ll find AI tools for content creation, logo generation, and even heatmaps for tracking user behavior.
-It’s like having a Swiss Army knife for website building.
+You’ll find AI tools for content creation, logo generation, and even heatmaps for tracking user behavior—it’s like having a Swiss Army knife for website building.

 - Straightforward Pricing: What you see is what you get.
 There are no hidden fees, just clear pricing plans that make budgeting a breeze.